MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 1. Download and Import the [PlayFab Unity Editor Extensions package](https://github.com/PlayFab/UnityEditorExtensions/raw/master/Packages/PlayFabEditorExtensions.unitypackage).

-2. To import the the Unity Editor Extensions package, navigate to where the file was downloaded, and double-click on the .UnityPackage file.
+2. To import the Unity Editor Extensions package, navigate to where the file was downloaded, and double-click on the .UnityPackage file.
 This will bring up the following window.

    ![Import Unity package](media/import-uedex.png)